Send this page to:

 Much speculation surrounds the identity of the Companion who led prayers the following day—Friday—since whoever led it must have been assumed to be the successor to the dying prophet.
 (It was not unusual for the Prophet to allow people to lead prayers.)
 Through the centuries, Sunni literature created the impression that it was Abu Bakr, supported by Umar, who did.
 But other credible sources indicate that Mohammed didn’t care much about this symbolic function, noting that he had transmitted his Islamic message and people could pray however they want.
 In all likelihood, he didn’t designate anyone to lead prayers on that Friday, a fact made even more plausible because funeral prayers over his dead body were led by no one—Abu Bakr being notably absent.

 Most Muslims who gathered at the Prophet’s house had been expecting the end of times, an apocalypse, which is why Umar, in the absence of Abu Bakr, who had gone on a trip to Sonh, outside of Medina, tried to prevaricate with angry claims that Mohammed was not dead.
-As people walked in the room to see him, they concluded that he was, in fact, dead.
+As people walked into the room to see him, they concluded that he was, in fact, dead.
 The seal of prophecy, which had been tattooed between his shoulders, had vanished.
 The enigmatic Green Man, al-Khidr, appeared to give his condolences to his family.
 People didn’t know what to do until Abu Bakr finally showed up and confirmed his friend's death, adding that Allah is eternal.
 Abu Bakr reminded Umar that the Quran says Mohammed was a mere prophet, like other prophets before him; but Umar, as with other verses used on the same occasion to make the same point, couldn’t recall this verse, even though he was a reputable memorizer of the Quran and, in fact, one of the major catalysts for some of its verses.

 A number of days—between two and four—separate Mohammed's death from his burial, even though Islamic and pre-Islamic custom mandate that the sun should not shine on a person who had died the day before.
 In addition, it was hot in June and his body was quickly decomposing.
 Sources describe how the Prophet’s rotting body swelled, his nails turned green and his color changed.
 It was clear that they needed to get rid of the fetid corpse.